How To Use WordPress Custom Post Types To Organize Your Content Better

 Learn how to manage custom post types in WordPress to organize your content better. #text #design #WordPress

-2. Personalized Fields:
+2. Custom Fields:

-4. Faster Search and Filtering:
+4. Improved Search and Filtering:

 function create_event_post_type() {